Shah Waliullah Dehlawi: Marathas

-On the Shi'a
+Correspondence with Ahmad Shah Durrani

+He reportedly wrote to Durrani Empire founder Ahmad Shah Durrani (also known as Ahmad Shah Abdali) urging Abdali to intervene militarily against the expanding influence of the Maratha Empire, which had gained control of former Mughal territories after the decline of the Mughal Empire.
+Shah Waliullah viewed the Maratha ascendancy as a threat to Muslim authority in the Indian subcontinent, and believed that Abdali’s intervention would help restore a balance of power.
+Abdali invaded India a number of times, culminating in the 1761 Third Battle of Panipat in which the Maratha forces were decisively defeated.
+The "Maratha resurrection" followed ten years later, led by Mahadaji Shinde.

+Historians differ in their assessment of Shah Waliullah’s motivation and the extent of his influence on Abdali’s decision to invade.
+Some view his appeal as primarily political, aimed at countering Maratha expansion, and others interpret it in the broader context of regional 18th-century power struggles.

+Shia Islam

-In one of his letters available in manuscripts collection at Rampur, he asks Muharram, Shi'a should not be allowed to go beyond the bounds of moderation: they should neither say or do things that are considered offensive by other Muslims ─ that is, to recite tabarra, or to curse the first three successors of the Prophet Muhammad Sallallahu ‘Alaihi Wa Salam, in the streets or bazars.
+In one of Shah Waliullah's letters in the manuscript collection in Rampur, Uttar Pradesh, he asked Muslim rulers led by Ahmad Shah Bahadur to ban religious ceremonies by non-Muslims and issue orders against some ceremonies by the Shia (whom he considered Muslim): "Strict orders should be issued in all Islamic towns forbidding religious ceremonies publicly practiced by non-Muslims ─ such as the performance of Holi and ritual bathing in the Ganges.
+On the tenth of Muharram, Shi'a should not be allowed to go beyond the bounds of moderation: they should neither say or do things that are considered offensive by other Muslims ─ that is, to recite tabarra, or to curse the first three successors of the Islamic prophet Muhammad, in the streets or bazaars".

 Arab culture

-Shah Waliullah strongly advocated against adopting non-Islamic customs, and argued for commitment to Arabic Islamic culture.
-Shah Waliullah believed that: "Muslims, no matter where they live, wherever they spend their youthful days, they should in any case be completely separated from the natives of that country in their culture, traditions and mannerisms.
-And wherever they are, they must be immersed in their Arabic splendor and Arabic trends"'.
-On adherence to Arab culture, he insists: "Beware!
-The rich intend to adopt the ways of strangers and non-Arabs and those who deviate from the right path, and tries to mix and be like them".
-In his own words, he sought to conform to the habits and customs of the early Arabs and Noble Prophet Muhammad Sallallahu ‘Alaihi Wa Salam, and to "abstain from the customs of the Ajam and the Indians."
-The only logical hikmat-i-amali, or practical wisdom for Muslim rulers, was to strengthen community boundaries by conducting Jihad against opponents and promoting the cultural practises (adab) that differentiated that faithful from non-Muslims.
+Shah Waliullah strongly opposed adopting non-Islamic customs, and advocated commitment to Arab Islamic culture: "Muslims, no matter where they live, wherever they spend their youthful days, they should in any case be completely separated from the natives of that country in their culture, traditions and mannerisms.
+And wherever they are, they must be immersed in their Arabic splendor and Arabic trends".
+About adherence to Arab culture, he said: "Beware!
+The rich intend to adopt the ways of strangers and non-Arabs and those who deviate from the right path, and try to mix and be like them".
+Shah Waliullah sought to conform to the habits and customs of the early Arabs and Muhammad, and to "abstain from the customs of the Ajam and the Indians."
+The only logical hikmat-i-amali, or practical wisdom for Muslim rulers, was to strengthen community boundaries by conducting jihad against opponents and promoting cultural practises (adab) which distinguished Muslims from non-Muslims.